jameswassinger/Articles/Azure/the-term-start-adsyncsynccycle-is-not-recognized.md

-# The term Start-ADSyncSyncCycle is not recognized
+# Azure: The term Start-ADSyncSyncCycle is not recognized

 ## Issue